 You may have your treatment in a clinic, at the doctor’s office, or in the hospital.
 Other drugs may be given at the same time to prevent side effects.

-Stem cell transplants are most often used to help people with leukemia and lymphoma.
-In leukemia, the stem cell transplant may work against the blood cancer directly.
+Bone marrow transplants are most often used to help people with leukemia and lymphoma.
+In leukemia, the bone marrow transplant may work against the blood cancer directly.
 This happens because of an effect called graft-versus-tumor that can occur after allogeneic transplants.
 Graft-versus-tumor occurs when white blood cells from your donor (the graft) attack any cancer cells that remain in your body (the tumor) after high-dose treatments.
 This effect improves the success of the treatments.